 Find something that’s already proven to work.

-You might be wondering how dry Wikipedia articles are going to help you find killer content ideas…
+You might be wondering how boring Wikipedia articles will help you find killer content ideas…

 Sure, the Wikipedia entries themselves aren’t going to get your creative juices flowing.
 But the references are a completely different story.